Mental Health Facilities Rochester, MN

 Safe Harbour - 35.2 miles from Rochester, MN

 Safe Harbour is a mental health center in Owatonna, Minnesota, located at 185 Landmark Drive Ne, 55060 zip code.
 Safe Harbour provides residential treatment.
-Safe Harbour offers dialectical behavior therapy, cognitive behavioral therapy and group therapy to seniors 65 or older, young adults and adults.
+Safe Harbour offers dialectical behavior therapy, group therapy and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
 Safe Harbour also supports people with trauma, people with serious mental illness and people requiring dual diagnosis treatment.
-More services available at Safe Harbour include illness management and recovery, family psychoeducation and suicide prevention services.
+More services available at Safe Harbour include psychosocial rehabilitation services, illness management and recovery and suicide prevention services.

 Learn More